• Skip to primary navigation

 Jump to Recipe Print Recipe

-The best mashed potatoes are easier than you think!
+The Best Mashed Potatoes are easier than you think!
 These easy mashed potatoes are made extra smooth and creamy thanks to a couple of simple ingredients, plus, the trick to the lightest, fluffiest potatoes ever!

 An overhead shot of a pot of mashed potaotes with a wood spoon resting in the pot.